 - 1. Reinstated paramedic students will be considered on an individual basis in accordance with Hill College EMS Program guidelines and Hill College policies. - 2.
 Reinstated paramedic students are required to complete the FISDAP Entrance exam. - 3.
 Reinstated students must meet the following prior to acceptance: - a.
 Negative 11 panel drug test by Sur Scan Drug Testing. - b.
 Health Screening application. - c.
 Satisfy all eligibility requirements for the EMS Program. - d.
-All immunization shot records complete and on file with the EMS Program coordinator. - e.
+All immunization shot records are complete and on file with the EMS Program Coordinator. - e.
 CPR for health care professionals. - f.
-Student Final decision on admission is determined the EMSP Director/Clinical Coordinator. - g.
-All curriculum requirements must be met before transfer students will be given a course completion. - Paramedic students must have a clear criminal background which will not disqualify the EMS student from gaining certification with the National Registry of Emergency Medical Technicians or the Texas Department of State Health Services - EMS. - 4.
-The Hill College EMS Program does not recognize students transferring EMSP courses from other EMS programs.
+A student's final decision on admission is determined by the EMSP Director/Clinical Coordinator. - g.
+All curriculum requirements must be met before transfer students will be given a course completion. - h.
+Paramedic students must have a clear criminal background which will not disqualify the EMS student from gaining certification with the National Registry of Emergency Medical Technicians or the Texas Department of State Health Services EMS. - 4.
+The Hill College EMS Program does not recognize students transferring EMSP courses from other EMS programs, unless utilizing the PLA program.
 All students shall begin with initial EMT Basis education or the first semester of paramedic education. - 5.
 All transferring paramedic students must be TSI complete prior to registering for advanced level EMT Paramedic courses of instruction.